Reviews You Can Rely On

 Casual use design

-The Kamik Momentum 3 is a no-brainer as a high-value winter boot and is among the most comfortable options we tested.
-This Canadian brand uses a plush faux fur interior lining to keep your feet cozy and warm, even in arctic temperatures, and the bungee lacing system gifts a slip-on entry.
-The Momentum 3 was a delight for lighter-duty outings and kept us from sliding on most surfaces besides ice.
-The nylon upper is DWR-finished and sheds snow effectively, with the faux fur collar further gifting protection from the outside elements.
-One of our testers said, “At such a reasonable price, this boot is well worth the buy.
+Why we love it: These are a no-brainer as a high-value winter boot and are among the most comfortable options we tested.
+This Canadian brand uses a plush faux fur interior lining to keep your feet cozy and warm, even in arctic temperatures, and the bungee lacing system gifts an effortless slip-on entry.

 Read more: Kamik Momentum 3 review

-Best Winter Hiking Boot for Men
+Best Men's Winter Boot for Hiking

 Merrell Thermo Chill Mid